The very idea of your teenage child developing an addiction is surely a nightmare scenario you seek to avoid.

 Inform your child of your own teenage drug/alcohol use and explain to them how this negatively impacted your life.

-Your own past experiences with drug/alcohol use really strengthens your credibility, since it shows your concerns are well founded.
+Your own past experiences with drug/alcohol use really strengthen your credibility, since it shows your concerns are well-founded.

 In fact, sharing your past experiences allows you to become a mentor as well as a parent.